Roses at the Huntington

 • price 2 of 4

 The bequest of entrepreneur Henry E. Huntington is now one of the most beautiful attractions in the Los Angeles region.
-From a Gutenberg Bible to an exquisitely landscaped Japanese garden, nearly every inch of the estate’s ever-growing grounds and collection is essential.
-It’s best enjoyed at a leisurely parent-friendly pace rather than as part of a mad day-long dash; consider treating them to a meal in the Rose Garden Tea Room or patio.
+From a Gutenberg Bible to exquisitely landscaped Japanese and Chinese gardens, nearly every inch of the estate’s ever-growing grounds and collection is essential.
+It’s best enjoyed at a leisurely parent-friendly pace rather than as part of a mad day-long dash; consider slowing things down by treating them to a meal in the Rose Garden Tea Room.

 Advertising